oswaldochan/perceptron_programming2A/README.md

   - .Download the data set, convert it into a .dat file in order to be processed.
   - .Clean the data by deleting some extra characters (such as tabs an "\n" characters).
     - .Convert all alphabetic data into 1's and 0's (where 1 = True and 0 = False), in order to be easier to analyze and perform operations.
+  - For this project, the IDEE used was Jupyter Notebook, because we tought that it was the best enviroment to explain the topic while we are showing the code

  4. Motivation(s).